 Died: Sept.
 26, 1928

 Arthur Edward Stilwell, the founder of Port Arthur, was born in Rochester, New York.
-He left home at fourteen and persuaded a family friend, George Darling, to employ him as Billiard Room Cashier of his Southern Hotel, in St. Louis, at the salary of $60 per month.
+He left home at fourteen and persuaded a family friend, George Darling, to employ him as Billiard Room Cashier of his Southern Hotel, in St. Louis, at $60 per month.

 After his father lost most of the family’s money through poor investments, Stilwell returned home.
-He took the $400 left him by his grandfather, and bought a printing plant in Smith's Arcade.
-Six months later Stilwell joined Williamson and Highy, stationers and law-blank printers in Rochester, as a commercial traveler (salesman).
+He took the $400 his grandfather left him and bought a printing plant in Smith's Arcade.
+Six months later, Stilwell joined Williamson and Highy, stationers and law-blank printers in Rochester, as a commercial traveler (salesman).

 Stilwell backed every endeavor with his own funds, but he never became lastingly rich.
-His crowning achievement was to serve as president of a railroad to the Gulf which he designed, financed, and served as president of.
-After being forced out of his various investments, Stilwell began to write and publish books.
-One of his books, "Cannibals of Finance", attacked John W. “Bet-a-Million” Gates, Harriman, and Thalmann, the men who forced the KCP&G (Kansas City Southern) into receivership.
+His crowning achievement was to serve as president of a railroad to the Gulf, which he designed, financed.
+After being forced out of various investments, Stilwell began to write and publish books.
+"Cannibals of Finance" attacked John Gates, Harriman, and Thalmann, the men who forced the KCP&G (Kansas City Southern) into receivership.

 These “cannibals” may have been less predatory than Stilwell made them out to be, as Stilwell himself was notably unstable.
 He claimed that all of his business ventures were dictated to him by voices from the spiritual world.
-His decision to take his railroad to what would become Port Arthur, he claimed, was based on a prophetic warning that Galveston would be struck by a tidal wave.
-Four years later, in 1900, the most devastating hurricane in the history of the United States completely destroyed the city.
+His decision to take his railroad to what would become Port Arthur, he claimed, was based on a prophetic warning that a tidal wave would strike Galveston.
+Four years later, in 1900, the most devastating hurricane in the United States' history devasted the city.

 Arthur Stilwell died of apoplexy on September 26, 1928, in New York at the age of 68.
-Stilwell’s fortunes had crumbled by the time he died at age 68.
-Less than two weeks later, on October 9, 1928, his wife committed suicide.
+Stilwell’s fortunes had crumbled by the time.
+Less than two weeks later, his wife committed suicide.
 Dressed in her best clothes, she walked out the window of their 12th floor Manhattan apartment.
 The Stilwells were said to have left an estate of only $1,000.
 The cremated remains of the Stilwells have never been found.